zenodeapp/substitution-matrices/README.md

 #### 4.2 Editing insertions/deletions (Optional)

-By default, all known alphabets and matrices will be inserted upon running the `insert.js` script (in the [`Population`](#5-population) phase).
-If you would like to change this, edit the following key-value pairs:
+By default, all known alphabets and matrices will be inserted upon running the `insert.js` scripts (in the [Population](#5-population) phase).

+If you would like to change this behavior, edit the following key-value pairs:

 ```javascript
 {